ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/abstractions.md

 This audience is future-**you** reading past-**you**'s code.

+Intelligible code aims to:

-Intelligible code avoids sources of confusion (what does index `0` reference?) and lessens the cognitive load (ah! before using `c` don't forget to call the function `nothing_to_do_with_c` because of historical implementation detail `z`).
+- avoid sources of confusion (what does index `0` reference?)
+- lessen the cognitive load (ah! before using `c` don't forget to call the function `nothing_to_do_with_c` because of historical implementation detail `z`).